-The purpose of our safety and health team is to participate in the implementation of the safety and health system.
+The purpose of our safety and health team (Environmental Specialist of PMU, Third party M&E consultant and DDCS & PMS consultants) is to participate in the implementation of the safety and health system.

 Our team will be comprised of management and employee representatives.
 The team will: